Frequently Asked Questions

 In some circumstances, 2Ls should apply for summer externships much earlier - they are often qualified for "honors" programs or paid summer programs (not actually externships).
 Federal agencies recruit for these programs in the fall of the previous year.
 Contact OCPD for more information.

-What is the Externship Fair and when is it held?
+What are the Mini Fairs and the Externship Fair and when are they held?

-Each January, the Externship Program holds its annual Externship Fair, attended by representatives from over 125 area organizations and agencies.
+Each January, the Externship Program holds its annual Externship Fair, attended by representatives from over 160 area organizations and agencies.
 This Fair is a tremendous opportunity to meet attorneys who work in a wide variety of practice areas.
-Most employers accept resumes at the Fair and will use the opportunity to engage in informal interviews.
+Most organizations accept resumes at the Fair and will use the opportunity to engage in informal interviews.
 Many students end up securing internships and externships through the Fair.
 All students should plan on attending.
+The Mini Fairs are typically held in the fall and are geared towards upper-level students who already know a field they’re interested in.
+Each small fair is based on practice area.
+Practice areas may include: business, finance, and tax; communications and media; criminal justice; family and gender; health; immigration; intellectual property; and labor and employment.

 What other resources are available at WCL to assist me with finding an externship and helping me develop my resume?

-Through the Office of Career and Professional Development (OCPD), career counselors are available for students who want to consider how to most effectively take advantage of an externship to assist them in meeting their long-term career goals.
+Career counselors are available through the Office of Career and Professional Development (OCPD).
+These counselors are available to assist students in determining how to take advantage of their externships in order to meet their long-term career goals.
 Resume review services are provided and specialists in public interest law, government law, international relations, and judicial clerkships are available to meet with students.
 An excellent sample resume is available on the OCPD website under "Resources," then "Job Application Documents" http://www.wcl.american.edu/career/resumeguide.cfm.
 OCPD also has excellent software available for formatting legal resumes.
 It is available at https://wcl.optimalresume.com/.
-For individual counseling, contact the OCPD [Suite 122 (202) 274-4090].
+For individual counseling, contact the OCPD [Capital building Suite C115 (202) 274-4090].

 How is Externship Database different from OCPD Database?

-The Externship Database and the OCPD database are two separate databases.
+The Externship Database and the OCPD Database are two separate databases.
 The Externship Database specifically includes all organizations that have hired externship students in past years as well as organizations that have specifically requested externs.
-The Externship Database is static: once an employer posts a listing, it remains on the database.
-The OCPD database has current opportunities for students including paid positions, internships, and possibly some externships.
+The Externship Database is static: once an organization posts a listing, it remains on the database.
+The OCPD Database has current opportunities for students including paid positions, internships, and possibly some externships.
 Students should familiarize themselves with both databases.

 I saw on the database that evaluations are available for an organization to which I'm interested in applying; where can I access the evaluation?